Skip to content

 Chip is the highest instant access savings account in our list.
 It offers full FSCS protection on customer deposits, and on the interest earned.
 This is worth noting as previously the earnings in the Chip Instant Access Saver were not covered by the FSCS.
 That was because rather than paying interest, Chip instead paid the interest as a bonus.

 That all changed in February, when Chip announced it would scrap the bonus in favour of paying regular interest.
-This is a major boon for savers who now benefit from monthly compound interest, raising the return to 3.4% AER.
+This is a major boon for savers who now benefit from monthly compound interest.

-Using our link below to sign up for a Chip instant access saver will earn us a small commission and help support the site, but if you sign up via TopCashback, and deposit £5,000 or more into your account, you’ll get a £20 bonus.
+Using our link below to sign up for a Chip instant access saver will earn us a small commission and help support the site.

 Pros